spine/spine.site/app/views/docs/example.md

       }
     });

-You can see we've got a couple of things going on, an `elements` object, a constructor function, and several instance function.
+You can see we've got a couple of things going on, an `elements` object, a constructor function, and several instance functions.
 Let's take a look at that `elements` hash first.

 On the left of the `elements` hash (i.e. the key) is a DOM element selector.
 The value of the hash is just a string, `"items"`.
 Spine takes this elements hash, and populates local variables pointing to the DOM elements.
 In this case, Spine will create a `items` variable, pointing to any element that matches the `.items` selector, which here will be the `<div class="items" />` element, defined in the HTML section earlier.